Council and Executive

 Senior Engineer, Crown Indigenous Relations and Northern Affairs Canada

-Mr. Pigage is a geotechnical engineer with Crown Indigenous Relations and Northern Affairs Canada on the Northern Contaminated Sites Program.
+Mr. Pigage is a senior engineer with Crown Indigenous Relations and Northern Affairs Canada working on reclamation of the United Keno Hill Mines.
 Justin grew up in Yukon, graduated from the University of British Columbia in 2008, and returned home to work as a consulting engineer until joining the federal government in 2017.
-He has been a member of the Engineers Yukon history committee since 2017.
+Justin has been registered with Engineers Yukon as a Professional Engineer since 2012 and Secretary Treasurer since 2018.

 Directors